Two-color laser control of photocurrent and high harmonics in graphene: HHG Spectra

-\textit{HHG Spectra.}--
+In the present work, we take a total of $N=160\times160$ points in an equally spaced fashion in the full Brillouin zone to numerically solve the GKSL equation of Eq.~\eqref{eq:quantum-master-eqre}.
+We have verified that our numerically estimated quantities are sufficiently converged to those of the thermodynamic limit in this $\bm k$-mesh size (see Appendix~\ref{app:size}).

+\section{HHG Spectra}

-First, we numerically study the HHG spectra induced by two-color laser irradiation.
+First, we numerically study the HHG spectra induced by two-color-laser irradiation.
 We choose $\phi_{1,2}=0$ for simplicity.
-Figure~\ref{fig:figure2} compares the computed HHG spectra, Fourier transform of the current $\bm{\mathcal J}(\omega)=\int dt e^{i\omega t}\bm J(t)$, induced by three typical shapes of two-color lasers.
+Figure~\ref{fig:figure2} compares the computed HHG spectra, the Fourier transform of the current $\bm{\mathcal J}(\omega)=\int dt e^{i\omega t}\bm J(t)$, induced by three typical shapes of two-color-laser configurations.
 Panel (a) [(b)] shows the $x$ [$y$] component $\mathcal J_x(\omega)$ [$\mathcal J_y(\omega)$].
-Each panel depicts the results for three types of lasers: single (one-color) CPL [left in panel (c)], a two-color laser of right- and left-handed CPLs [middle in panel (c)], and that of CPL and LPL [right in panel (c)].
-From these figures, it is evident that the spectra vary significantly depending on the spacial pattern of laser.
+Each panel depicts the results for three types of lasers: a single (one-color) CPL [left in panel (c)], a two-color laser of right- and left-handed CPLs [middle in panel (c)], and a combination of CPL and LPL [right in panel (c)].
+From these figures, it is evident that the spectra vary significantly depending on the spatial pattern of laser.
 We stress that the numerical GKSL equation approach enables us to accurately estimate pulse-driven high-order harmonics without any artificial procedure such as use of window function.
-This estimation cannot be performed by perturbative methods or the numerical approach of Schr\"odinger equation.
+This estimation cannot be performed by perturbative methods or the numerical approach using the Schr\"odinger equation.

 In the case of a single CPL, even-order harmonics and $3n$-order harmonics ($n\in\mathbb{Z}$) disappear.
 When combining right- and left-handed CPLs, we find the $3n$-order harmonics disappear.
 Furthermore, all-order responses appear in the combination of CPL and LPL.
-These selection rules of the appearance or absence of $j$-th order harmonics are proven by the dynamical symmetry argument~\cite{Alon1998Selection,Morimoto2017Floquet,Neufeld2019Floquet,Ikeda2019Highharmonic,Chinzei2020Time,Ikeda2020Highorder,Kanega2021Linear,Kanega2024Highharmonic}, which have never been discussed in the previous study~\cite{Mrudul2021Lightinduced, Rana2022Generation}.
-For details, refer to the Supplemental Material (SM)~\cite{Supplemental}.
+Such selection rules of the appearance or absence of $j$th order harmonics are often explained by the argument based on dynamical symmetry~\cite{Alon1998Selection,Liu2016Selection,Morimoto2017Floquet,Neufeld2019Floquet,Ikeda2019Highharmonic,Chinzei2020Time,Ikeda2020Highorder,Kanega2021Linear,Kanega2024Highharmonic,Udono2024Triplons} in various systems, including atomic gases, solid-state conducting electrons, and magnetic insulators.
+However, for two-color-laser-driven microscopic models, their dynamical symmetries and selection rules have not been well discussed in previous studies~\cite{Mrudul2021Lightinduced, Rana2022Generation}.
+We therefore show their proof in Appendix~\ref{app:dynamical-symmetry}.